-to decide if she desires herbs or if she desires meds.
+is open to decide if she desires herbs or if she desires meds.
 It is her will to opt for acupuncture and massage or the epidural.
 The doula as support person, for the birthing mother, has as her goal helping to manage uneasiness and discomfort.
 For this outcome, at its genesis all concerns, desires and expectations are out in the open addressed, discussed and agreed upon prior to commitment.

 When a birth is good the birthing mother is free, free to do what she needs to do.
 She mustn't be concerned about the mundane.
 With the doula as her cornerstone she is helped to trust her body.
 She is supported in feeling strong and capable.
 Her fears are extinguished or at the very least, wrapped nicely and put away.
-The doula is sincerely concerned for the birthing mother, The doula understands, it is the birthing mother's choice, she is open
+The doula is sincerely concerned for the birthing mother, The doula understands, it is the birthing mother's choice, she

 Doulas Support the Birthing Mother